alexjohnj/geographyas/pages/thank-yous-and-some-legal-stuff/index.md

 > A store is a way of storing water in a drainage basin.
 There’s a couple of different types of water storage.
 One is _vegetation storage_.
 Vegetation lives off of water right?
 Well, any vegetation in a drainage basin will take up precipitation and store it, simple.
 The vegetation storage is the total volume of water stored in the vegetation in a basin at one time.
 >
-> --- _[Geography AS Notes](/) -- [Drainage Basins & The Hydrological Cycle](/rivers/drainage-basins-and-the-hydrological-cycle/).
+> --- _[Geography AS Notes](/) --- [Drainage Basins & The Hydrological Cycle](/rivers/drainage-basins-and-the-hydrological-cycle/).
 By Alex Jackson.
 Licensed under the [Creative Commons Attribution-NonCommercial 4.0 International][cca-license] license._
 >

 ### Image Licensing

 If you want to use an image from this site, you need to check the license on the image first.
-If an image has a specific author or license then this is placed in the image's figure caption and you must use this license.
+If an image has a specific license then this is placed in the image's figure caption and you must respect this license.
 Otherwise, all images are licensed under the Creative Commons Attribution-NonCommercial 4.0 International license and their creator is _Alex Jackson_.

 When using an image, attribute it like this: